maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 #### 0. Alphafold databases

 For the standard MSA and features calculation, AlphaPulldown requires genetic databases.
 Check if you have downloaded the necessary parameters and databases (e.g., BFD, MGnify, etc.) as instructed in [AlphaFold's documentation](https://github.com/deepmind/alphafold).
-You should have a directory like below:
+You should have a directory structured as follows:

    <details>
    <summary>